What were you doing before Le Wagon?

-While I was a lawyer I was working with the regulation of financial technologies and as I was self-studying to understand how these technologies worked I realized I became more interested in the technology part rather than the legal part and I wanted to take it further.
+While I was a lawyer I was working with the regulation of financial technologies and as I was self studying to understand how these technologies worked I realised I became more interested in the technology part rather than the legal part and I wanted to take it further.

 Why did you choose Le Wagon?